Slow Cooker Cheesy Scalloped Potatoes (Holiday-Ready & Foolproof)

 • ½ teaspoon black pepper

-• 2 tablespoons butter for greasing
+• 2 tablespoons butter, softened, (for greasing slow cooker)

 Method